jhsandell/JonstrupInchworm/themachine.md

 my computer, and gobbled up loads of youtube videos, and trawel endless seas of webpages.
 In 2012 I finally found the funds (outside the household budget) for procuring a 3D printer: a RepRapPro Mendel (mono / legacy).
 Almost the coincidentally I started flying RC model aircraft.
-And the primary purpose for buying a printer was to print spare parts for the model aircraft __when__ they eventually crashed.
+And the primary purpose for buying a printer was to print spare parts for the model aircraft when they _eventually_ crashed.

 Later, I had the wish to print larger volumes, like aircraft wings, but the machines on the market did not scale properly with costs, and to make matters worse, all seemed to take up way to much tabletop real estate.
 I simply could not fit those into my cramped cave.

+> have you noticed how most designs scale almost equally on all three axis' ?

+So I wanted to build a machine that could print a long and narrow object.
+Build platform should have some ridiculous dimension on at least one axis: 2000mm (... and counting). (*)

+(*) Well, being limited by the length of my desk, the x axis is almost 1800mm.
+But during development the the right-hand endstop is placed at 600mm.

 ## Primary design points
 - When build volume increases, you want the build platform to be static.
 Accellerating a huge platform back and forth is neither good for the object you are printing nor the machine itself.
-Oscillations will occur and the machine will shake apart.
+Oscillations will occur and shake the machine apart.
 - A static build platform could also be the base for the machine.
 A disused kitchen tabletop would fit the purpose; its structurally strong, its heat resistant, and to some point isolating.
 - It has to sit on my desk, so it cannot be supported on the front side, or be enclosed like a Makerbot, a